 Where to Stay in Bern

+Hotels in Bern are plenty, despite it’s compact size.
 I stayed in Hotel Allegro, a 4* property just across the river from the Old Town and less than five minutes walk to the clock tower (although it’s also connected by the tram).

 Getting Around Bern

-For more information on Bern including city tours and excursions, visit the comprehensive tourism website.
+For more information on Bern city including tours and excursions, visit the comprehensive tourism website.

 I was invited by Bern Tourism and Switzerland Tourism to uncover the city of Bern in my style – seeking out cultural and historical highlights, while highlighting the accessible adventure activities in and around the city (in conjunction with Emmental Tourism).
-All opinions remain my own, in changing the perceptions of an underated European capital.
+All opinions remain my own, in changing the perceptions of an underrated European capital.